 Effective September 30, 2020, the Company entered into a Loan and Security Agreement (the "Loan Agreement") with Pinnacle Bank ("Pinnacle").
-During the three months ended March 31, 2021, the Company did not take any advances from the revolving credit facility and had no balance outstanding under the line of credit at March 31, 2021.
-At March 31, 2021, the Company had availability under the line of credit in the amount of \$2,536.
-The Loan Agreement's initial term ends on September 30, 2022, and is renewed thereafter for additional one-year terms.
-In addition, Pinnacle may terminate the Loan Agreement at any time upon sixty days prior written notice and immediately upon the occurrence of an event of default.
-Under the Loan Agreement, the Company granted Pinnacle a security interest in all presently existing and thereafter acquired or arising assets of the Company.
-The Loan Agreement also contains a financial covenant requiring the Company to attain an effective tangible net worth, as defined.
+During 2022, the Company did not draw any advances from the revolving credit facility.
+At June 30, 2022, there was no balance outstanding under the line of credit and the Company had availability under the line of credit in the amount of \$2,806.

-The Loan Agreement provides for a revolving credit facility under which Pinnacle may make advances to the Company, subject to certain limitations and adjustments, of up to (a) 85% of the aggregate net face amount of the Company's accounts receivable and other contract rights and receivables, plus (b) the lesser of (i) 35% of the lower of cost or wholesale market value of certain inventory of the Company or (ii) \$2,500.
+The loan agreement provides for a revolving credit facility under which Pinnacle may make advances to the Company, subject to certain limitations and adjustments, of up to (a) 85% of the aggregate net face amount of the Company's accounts receivable and other contract rights and receivables, plus (b) the lesser of (i) 35% of the lower of cost or wholesale market value of certain inventory of the Company or (ii) \$2,500.
 In no event shall the aggregate amount of the outstanding advances under the revolving credit facility be greater than \$4,000.
 Interest accrues on the daily balance at a rate of 1.25% above the prime rate, but in no event less than 3.75% per annum.
 Interest on the portion of the daily balance consisting of advances against inventory accrues interest at a rate of 2.25% above the prime rate, but in no event less than 4.75% per annum.